scrambleegg7/CarND-Vehicle-Detection/my_writeup.md

 ## 1.2 windows scaling size

-Taking a look at the above grid image, some of cars are pictured with bigger size than grid cell, thus, support vector machine algorythm hardly detects exact car from splitted area.
-Eg. white car is splitted with at least 16 grid cells of 64x64 image block.
-Remeber that our training data comes from 64x64 full car image, which is none of partial body image, thus algo occationally fails to detect car.
+Taking a look at the above grid image, car is found on bigger size than defined grid cell, thus, support vector machine algorithm hardly detects exact car from splitted cropped area.
+Remeber that our training data comes from 64x64 full stacked car image blocks, which have none of partial body image (eg. door tire etc.), Hence we have provided a variety of search windows to fit runnig car on test images (or video frames).
-Hence we changed the search window size to 128 like this.
-As instructted in above section, I have provided 4 difffent size of croped windows.
+Here, I have provided 4 difffent size of croped windows as following;

 ```
     # extra large boxes